 Bill Wilson and Alcoholics Anonymous

-As the Dow went down, his booze went up: "My
+As the stock market Dow went down, Bill's booze went up: "My

 depression deepened unbearably, and finally it seemed to me as though I were at the bottom of

 a pit.
 I still gagged badly at the notion of a Power greater than myself, but finally, just